marxin/texi2rst-generated/sphinx/cpp/environment-variables.rst

   time of the source or package and it should be set by the build process.

-.. man end

 ..
-Special handling for inclusion in the install manual. man begin DESCRIPTION
+Special handling for inclusion in the install manual.
-    comment For some cases, this default @node/@unnumbered is not applicable and comment causes warnings.
-In those cases, the including file can set comment nodefaultgnufreedocumentationlicensenode and provide it's own version. comment F.i., when this file is included in an @raisesections context, the comment including file can use an @unnumberedsec.